The Landlord’s Guide to Rent to Income Ratio

-Calculating income to rent ratio involves some simple math.
-Here are two commonly used ways to calculate this ratio:
+Thankfully, calculating rent to income ratio only involves some simple math.
+Read on to learn three commonly used ways to determine this ratio:

 Calculate gross income against a fixed rent percentage

-This will help you determine the maximum amount you can afford to pay in rent each month.
-The industry standard is 30% of your income.
-In other words, no more than 30% of your annual income should go toward housing costs.
+This will help landlords and property managers determine the maximum amount a tenant can afford to pay in rent each month.
+As stated before, the industry standard is 30% of their income.

 (Gross earnings per year ➗ 12) X 0.3 = Maximum monthly rental income